krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 #### Formal Proof of Convergence and Little's Law

-In this document, we have presented an accurate—though somewhat simplified— account of the criteria required to ensure that a system of presences is convergent.
+In this document, we have presented a somewhat simplified— account of the criteria required to ensure that a system of presences is convergent.
 Specifically, based on the definitions above, we assert that for a given system of presences, if the limits $I$ and $\bar{M}$ exist and are